lyskai/rd/docs/remap.md

 ## 4.3 Supported pipelines

 The supported remap pipelines for different input/output image format on each processor are listed below.
 In which Y means supported, N means unsupported.
 And norm means pipeline with normalization, corresponding to bEnableNormalize = true in the configuration parameters.
+Note that the NV12 input pipelines of each processor are only supported with internal engineering fadas libraries, and only verified in specific QNX meta build(Snapdragon_Auto.HQX.4.5.6.0.1.r1-00010).

 | Pipeline         | DSP processor | CPU processor | GPU processor |
 |------------------|---------------|---------------|---------------|